astrelconfig/laravel-sdk/README.md

 [Astrel](https://astrel.io) is a remote config orchestration application that enables you to change anything in your apps without touching your code.

+🍿 **Are you a visual learner?** [Here a quick video tutorial](https://youtu.be/p6s5ddh8hZI) to help you get started with Astrel and Laravel.

 ## Installation

 Install this package via composer.